 Spend time researching into different treatment programs both local and out-of-state.
 Find out what types of services they offer, if they accept insurance, and how many beds they typically have open at a time.
 Do not be shy about picking up the phone and speaking to an admissions specialist at a treatment center you want to know more about.
 They are there specifically to answer all of your questions.
 Start developing an action plan so that if your alcoholic child asks for help, all you need to do is make the call.
 When your child asks for help is not the time to start this process — be proactive in your support by knowing what steps to follow if and when you are called on.

 If you are a parent, your instinct is to put your child and their needs before yours.
 But, in a situation like this where your child is wrapped up in a toxic disease, it is vital that you practice good self-care.
 This means ensuring you are fulfilling your needs and wants while also doing things that are soothing for the soul.
 Common ways to practice self-care include yoga, picking up a hobby, exercising well, cooking healthy food, seeing a therapist regularly, and so on.
 Whatever it is that is going to help you feel cared for is what you should strive to do during this time.

-Do not hesitate to call us if your child needs help.
+Do not hesitate to reach out to us if your child needs help.
+Our team of professionals are experienced on how to deal with an alcoholic child.
 We understand how upsetting it is to see your child struggle this way.
-Call us right now so we can begin helping you and your child today.
+The good news is that there is help.
+Call us right now and visit our admissions page so we can begin helping you and your child today.